ibm-garage-tsa/cp4mcm-installer/README.md

-# Installation assets for CP4MCM 2.0
+# Installation assets for CP4MCM 2.1

 **Note:** This project is provided **AS-IS**.
 Support will be provided as possible via git issues.

 ## Overview:

-This project is designed to provide an automated way to install the Cloud Pak for Multi Cloud Management v 2.0.
+This project is designed to provide an automated way to install the Cloud Pak for Multi Cloud Management v 2.1.

 ### Scope:

-IBM Cloud Pak for Multi Cloud Managment 2.0 - Online Installation Single replica (Non-HA) Configuration
+Single replica (Non-HA) Configuration

 This automation currently provides the following installation functionality: